LOCAVORE’S DELIGHT: The Series # 17. Follow us all summer long as we explore the bounty of our region’s farms.

 Chiles make up a small part of Korey Erb’s sustainable farm at Guilford College.
 He grows food for the school’s cafeteria and CSA program.
 He doesn’t necessarily need chiles for the food or resale value (the school uses some on pizzas and the like).
 He grows chiles on the farm for the same reason he grows flowers — he just likes them.

-But every once and again Erb says, he gets lucky enough to find someone, like Jay, who wants to use one of the more unusual varieties in a unique way.
+But every once and again Erb says, he gets lucky enough to find someone who wants to use one of the more unusual varieties in a unique way.

 On Erb’s farm you’ll find: